 Notify us about any errors you find, suggestions are appreciated.
 When possible send us what you think would be a clearer solution.
 You can safely stick to Trinity desktop environment FAQ.

-The easiest way is to plug your usb in, do not mount it, and run in terminal:
+The easiest way in Linux is to plug your usb in, do not mount it, and run in terminal:

 $ sudo cp bootable.iso /dev/sdx

 'sdx' is the target usb drive, for example 'sdb'

 'bootable.iso' is bootable Q4OS installation CD image, you can download it from Q4OS website.

 Alternatively, you can use multiplatform 'UNetbootin' or 'Rufus' software to create bootable USB disks, see how to create a live media external website.

 Sure, the preferred way is to proceed installation from 'Live' CD, as it gives you bootloader install option.
 If you let installer to install Grub bootloader, it will autodetect available operating systems including Windows and offer them all on every boot.
 If you want to keep Windows bootloader, do not remember to uncheck related checkbox during installation.

 We strongly recommend to backup all your data before, please read installation instructions.

 We recommend you to install the PulseAudio sound server first: